Upgrading your Radio Teleswitch Service (RTS) meter

 Smart meters

-If your business has an RTS meter, you will need to upgrade to a smart meter to avoid these impacts typically, this will be an Automated Meter Reading (AMR) meter, or if required, a second-generation smart meter (SMETS2).
+If your business has an RTS meter, you will need to replace it with a smart meter to avoid these impacts typically, this will be an Automated Meter Reading (AMR) meter, or if required, a second-generation smart meter (SMETS2).
 Through automated meter reads, smart meters avoid the need to manually submit meter reads.
 This also provides more accurate bills, ensuring that you only pay for electricity you use.

 That’s why, here at Bryt Energy, we’re on a mission to get all eligible customers switched on to smart meters.